 How Apprenticeships are Reshaping Pennsylvania’s Workforce

-From November 12-18, Pennsylvania will celebrate National Apprenticeship Week — an event showcasing the value of apprenticeship programs and their role in building diverse, skilled workforces that meet employers’ talent needs.
+In Pennsylvania, apprenticeship programs provide opportunities for students, workers, and job seekers to gain the technical skills needed in growing industries while helping employers build diverse, skilled workforces that meet their talent needs.
+This results in more fulfilled employees and efficient businesses that can continually grow while using modern techniques and practices — making both more sustainable over time.
 We spoke to Eric Ramsay, Director of the Apprenticeship and Training Office, to learn more about the opportunities apprenticeships provide for employers, future job seekers, and communities.

 Why are apprenticeships important?

 Many businesses across Pennsylvania are experiencing rapid growth thanks to our stable and diverse economy.
 With economic growth comes low unemployment rates, which can present a challenge for employers seeking the right talent to fill their open positions.
 Customized registered apprenticeship programs help recruit and develop highly skilled workers to meet businesses’ talent requirements, providing a paid opportunity to receive hands-on training and instruction for apprentices that results in secure employment.
 Through these apprenticeship programs, employers can quickly and strategically build a workforce key to supporting growth and expansion — all while reducing turnover, lowering training costs, and improving productivity.